Tips for Packaging High-Value Parcels, E-commerce, and More: 2026 Guide

 06

-H-shaped taping is THE professional technique approved by all insurers.
-Here's how to apply it correctly:
+H-shaped taping is THE professional technique endorsed by all insurers.
+Here’s how to do it correctly:

 Claisy - H-shaped collage